minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Common criticism in the field is attributed not only to studies whose analysis does not focus on a specific legistlation or account for reverse causality, but also those who do not control for individual counties and geographical areas
-@stratmann-2005 p.142.
+@stratmann-2005 p.142 @griers.
 Moreover, by looking at repeated votes and thus changes in voting behaviour, a link can be determined between contribution and voting
 @stratmann-2005 p.143-144 @stratmann-2002.
 Considering a closer time-frame for
 contribution has also proven to increase plausibility @stratmann-1995.